 Visit your GP or practice nurse some months before departure to plan a vaccination schedule.
 Some vaccinations require a course of two or three injections over a period of several months.
 Also, many cannot be given at the same time as one another.
 Follow the recommended schedule for the countries you will be visiting.
 GPs in the UK are under severe pressure at the moment, with demand for healthcare exceeding supply.
 If there isn't a travel appointment when you need it, you may need to visit a private travel clinic.
 You can reduce the risk of this by contacting the GP many months before you travel.

 - Depending on where you are travelling to there are likely to be a number of specific vaccines that you require - for example, yellow fever and Japanese B encephalitis.

 - If you are travelling off the beaten track you should always consider and discuss the need for protection against typhoid, hepatitis A, hepatitis B and rabies.

 - Your diphtheria, tetanus and polio immunisations may also need boosting.

 - Your immunity against tuberculosis may need to be reviewed.

 Diseases against which you cannot be immunised

 There are many diseases against which vaccination is not available.
-These include dengue, Zika virus, most viral haemorrhagic fevers, schistosomiasis, HIV, sleeping sickness, and leishmaniasis.
+These include dengue, Zika virus, malaria, most viral haemorrhagic fevers, schistosomiasis, HIV, sleeping sickness, and leishmaniasis.
 Visit the Fit for Travel website (see under 'Further Reading and References' below) for country-specific advice and to understand how you may minimise your risk of exposure to any or all of these.

 Yellow fever vaccination and certificate